sstcam/SSDAQ/README.md

 `pip install -e .`

 instead and adding the `--user` option if not installing in a conda env.
-This lets changes made to the project automatically propagate to the isntall without the need to reinstall.
+This lets changes made to the project automatically propagate to the install without the need to reinstall.

 #### Prerequisites